Julia (programming language): Package system

 Julia has a built-in package manager and includes a default registry system.
 Packages are most often distributed as source code hosted on GitHub, though alternatives can also be used just as well.
 Packages can also be installed as binaries, using artifacts.
 Julia's package manager is used to query and compile packages, as well as managing environments.
 Federated package registries are supported, allowing registries other than the official to be added locally.

 Implementation

 Julia's core is implemented in Julia and C, together with C++ for the LLVM dependency.
-The code parsing, code-lowering, and bootstrapping were implemented in FemtoLisp, a Scheme dialect, up to version 1.10.
+The code parsing, were implemented in FemtoLisp, a Scheme dialect, up to version 1.10.
 Since that version the new pure-Julia stdlib JuliaSyntax.jl is used for the parsing (while the old one can still be chosen) which improves speed and "greatly improves parser error messages in various cases".
+The bootstrapping is still using FemtoLisp.
 The LLVM compiler infrastructure project is used as the back end for generating optimized machine code for all commonly used platforms.
 With some exceptions, the standard library is implemented in Julia.
+Julia has supported for expected machine integers from Int8 up to Int128 (and unsigned versions), and Rationals of such and BigInt and BigFloat, and Float64 down to Float16 (as a storage format), but also separately has minimal support for BFloat16 with the main support in packages like BFloat16.jl.
+Support for other types, such as decimal floating point or smaller or other alternative types lives in packages, like DecFP.jl, Float8s.jl, MultiFloat.jl, BPosits.jl and UniversalNumbers.jl.
+Julia supports complex numbers of all the number types.